pablo-grande/pablo-grande/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a developer currently working in Madrid, Spain.
+I'm a software developer working and living in Madrid, Spain.

-* Developer at Vodafone innovation team.
-* Mainly using Python
-* Computer engineering.
-* Email: pablo.riutort_at_gmail.com
+Background as a web developer and full stack, currently working at Vodafone innovation team as a software developer.
+I have interests in artificial intelligence, IoT and security and I rather work with Python and Linux.

+__doing__: Flask, MQTT, Kubernetes, JavaScript, JSON, MongoDB.

+__would love to__: work in an open source project, publish or patent something, pursue a PhD.

+### Education
+* Degree in computer engineering
+* Master's degree in Information and Communication Technology Security
+* (current) Inter-University Master's Degree in Computational Engineering and Mathematics

+### How to reach me
 * [LinkedIn](https://www.linkedin.com/in/pabloritutort/)
 * [CV](https://raw.githubusercontent.com/pablorgr/pablorgr.github.io/CV/cv.pdf)
+* pablo.riutort_at_gmail.com